Ali-Haider8/WebView/README.md

  ~~- fix the keyboard shown after switch user agent using toolbar button~~
  - fix virus total website not load in desktop mode
  - fix webview zoom when switching to desktop view
+ - make new designs of MainActivity layout that:
+   - toolbar title in center + home button in left + floating button for nav menu drawer
+   - back button in toolbar when not home page + floating button for nav menu drawer
+   -

 ## ✅ Current Features
 - Full-screen YouTube video support